YitengZhou/Fitness-Jungle/Portfolio/System_Implementation.md

 * Structured and Unstructured Interview - Structured and unstructured interviews are common methods of gathering data in research.
 While structured interviews are mostly used in quantitative observation, an unstructured interview is usually used in qualitative data collection. - The cognitive walkthrough method is a usability inspection method used to identify usability issues in interactive systems, focusing on how easy it is for new users to accomplish tasks with the system.
 * GOMS (Goals, Operators, Methods and Selection Rules) - A GOMS model is composed of methods that are used to achieve specific goals.
 These methods are then composed of operators at the lowest level.
 The operators are specific steps that a user performs and are assigned a specific execution time.

-### Choice of evaluation technique: Heuristic Evaluation
+### Choice of evaluation technique--Heuristic Evaluation

 Beside the realistic factors, Heuristic Evaluation itself is a very useful method which has been proved to be efficient and strong enough for software UI design.
 It is a detailed, technically sound process that assesses the product against a clear set of criteria.
 In addition, due to current situation of the COVID-19, it’s rather impractical for us to conduct off-line user research.
 Thus, the team decided that Heuristic Evaluation would be the most practical UI evaluation method for us.